anuksha11/xxx/Readme.md

   - Socket.io integration for real-time code sharing
   - AI Chatbot assistant
   - Video Conferencing Engine

-## Features:

-1. **User Authentication** – Secure login and registration for candidates, companies, and admins.
-2. **Company Registration** – Companies can register, post job openings, and view a filtered list of candidates.
-3. **Candidate Management** – Companies can shortlist and access candidate profiles and resumes.
-4. **Collaborative Code Editor and Compiler** – In-browser coding rounds powered by a One Compiler and Code Mirror API .
-5. **Chatbot** - Chatbot to help assist the interviewers.
-6. **Video Conferencing Engine** – Seamless video interviews using the Zego Cloud API.
-7. **Report Generation** by the Interviewer

 ## How to use the apis:
 ### Gemini API: